awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

 1. Create a DB cluster snapshot of the Aurora Serverless v1 cluster\.
 Follow the procedure in [Creating a DB cluster snapshot](USER_CreateSnapshotCluster.md)\.

-1. Restore the snapshot to create a new, provisioned \(that is, *not* Aurora Serverless\) DB cluster running Aurora MySQL version 2\.
+1. Restore the snapshot to create a new, provisioned \(that is, *not* Aurora Serverless\) DB cluster running a version of Aurora MySQL version 3 that's compatible with Aurora Serverless v2, for example, 3\.02\.0\.
 Follow the procedure in [Restoring from a DB cluster snapshot](aurora-restore-snapshot.md)\.

-   Choose the latest minor engine version available for the new cluster, for example, 2\.10\.2\.

-1. Upgrade the provisioned Aurora MySQL version 2 cluster to a version of Aurora MySQL version 3 that's compatible with Aurora Serverless v2, for example, 3\.02\.0\.
-Follow the procedure in [How to perform an in\-place upgrade](AuroraMySQL.Updates.MajorVersionUpgrade.md#AuroraMySQL.Upgrading.Procedure)\.

    For compatible versions, see [Aurora Serverless v2](Concepts.Aurora_Fea_Regions_DB-eng.Feature.ServerlessV2.md)\.